 • In a medium bowl, combine the brown sugar and kosher salt.
 Place the turkey in a large plastic bag and place the bag in a roasting pan.

-• Pack the sugar mixture all over the breast, legs, and wings of the turkey, pressing firmly so as much of the mixture sticks as possible.
+• Pack the sugar mixture all over the turkey's breast, legs, and wings, pressing firmly so as much of the mixture sticks as possible.
 Carefully close the bag, just for neatness’ sake, and then pop it into the fridge for 24 to 36 hours.
+Flip the turkey halfway through the brine.

 • About 4 hours before you plan to serve the turkey, preheat the oven to 325°F (165°C).